-Tummy tucks aren’t just about removing fat; they can sometimes include excess skin removal, skin tightening, lifting, reshaping the muscles, and repairing muscles.
+Tummy tucks aren’t just about removing fat; they can sometimes include excess skin removal, tightening, lifting, reshaping, and repairing muscles.
 But, of course, the more options you choose, the more you will pay.

 Another factor to take note of is the amount of fat being removed.
-If it’s just a tiny area, the cost should stay low, but removing a large volume of fat will require additional liposuction, which will cost you more.
+If it’s just a tiny area, the cost should stay low, but removing a large fat volume will require additional liposuction, which will cost you more.

 Anesthetic is expensive, and if you require a larger dose, it will cost more.
-The reason you might need a larger dose will depend on your weight or the length of the procedure.
-If you are worried about cost, speak to your plastic surgeon about the type of anesthetic they use.
+You might need a larger dose, depending on your weight or the length of the procedure.
+If you are worried about the cost, speak to your plastic surgeon about the type of anesthetic they use.

 Local anesthetic is usually more cost-effective than general anesthetic, and you can be given a sedative to help you dose off during the procedure.

 - If you have opted for liposuction